Narrative communication: What is narrative communication?

-Narrative communication is an account of events over a passage of time shared to one or many listeners.
-The time it takes to tell these narratives can vary.
-As per Kellas, “People build and communicate their relationships, cultures, and identities, in part through the stories they tell” (Baxter, 241).
-One may ask, why not call it “story telling theory”, instead of narrative theory?
-Most communication scholars view this as the story being retold in a micro fashion which does not have extensive details.
-While the term 'narrative' encompasses a macro aspect than just story telling.
-For example, a story is generally describing or recounting a noteworthy event in someone’s life, whereas a narrative for example is not just the event but could describe multiple events to a whole sequence of someone in more detail than just telling one single story about the person.
-There are two types of narratives that create the biggest impact in our lives.
-First there is personal narrative, second there are professional narratives.
+The theory of narrative communication was developed by Walter Fischer.
+A narrative is an account of events over a passage of time shared to one or many listeners.
+More than a mere story, narratives encompass larger aspects.
+For example, a story is generally describing or recounting a noteworthy event in someone's life, whereas a narrative for example is not just the event but could describe multiple events to a whole sequence of someone in more detail than just telling one single story about the person.